anttisalonen/progbook/c_str.rst

 As my_function modifies "str", the parameter can't have the const qualifier.

 *Exercise*: Write a function that will determine the length of a string.
-You can detect the end of a string by comparing a character in a string against 0, or '\0': if it is 0 then it denotes the end of the string.
-(This exercise exists for educational purposes; the C standard library includes a functions "strlen" and "strnlen" for this.)
+You can detect the end of a string by comparing a character in a string against 0, or '\\0': if it is 0 then it denotes the end of the string.
+(This exercise exists for educational purposes; the C standard library includes functions "strlen" and "strnlen" for this.)

 *Exercise*: Write a function to count the number of occurrences of the character 'a' in a given input string.